QuarkChain/bench_kvdb/README.md

       - `≈ 1–2 disk I/Os per Get` operation → Effectively O(1)
       - If cache is even larger or hot data blocks have high hit rate, I/O per Get operation can drop below 1

-### Conclusion: PebbleDB Achieves O(1)-Like Read I/O Under Sufficient Cache
+### Hypothesis: PebbleDB Achieves O(1)-Like Read I/O Under Sufficient Cache
 Although the theoretical read complexity of PebbleDB is `O(log N)` due to the multi-level LSM structure, this does not reflect real-world behavior.
 Thanks to:
-- The extremely small size of Bloom filters excluding L6 (~0.2% of DB),
+- The small size of Bloom filters excluding L6,
 - Their very high access frequency,
 - And sufficient cache residency,

 most negative lookups are filtered in memory, and positive lookups usually require only one or two data blocks read.

+We hypothesize that
 > With sufficient cache, the real read I/O complexity of PebbleDB is effectively O(1) and converges to 1–2 I/O per Get operation.